raspberrypilearning/electricity-generation/en/step_3.md

 --- /task ---

 Now that your new sprite is a grey square let's give it a name.
 Below is a table listing a number of countries and the percentage contribution of resources they  use to generate electricity.
 Choose a country to create a graph for.
-You could choose any country: one you are from (if it's not already represented), a neighbouring country, somewhere you've visited or what about a country which has uses a lot of one resource?
+You could choose any country: one you are from (if it's not already represented), a neighbouring country, somewhere you've visited or what about a country which uses a large amount of one of the resource?

 --- task ---